 1) it turns out that many economic sleuths are actually willing to admit that there’s a relationship between engaged workers and your company’s bottom line.
 Personally, I don’t feel like anyone should even have to make that case, but next time you bump into your CFO in the elevator, ask her if she believes that to be the case.
 If not, dust up your resume.

 2) there was an editorial in the New York Times this past week that referenced the Gallup engagement survey but also proclaimed to find a root cause relationship that will change your workers’ sense of engagement for the better.
 Get this!
 As a manager, you should acknowledge and praise incremental progress in your team’s work.
 That’s what keeps them engaged!
 Brilliant!
 It gets better.
 When 669 managers were asked to rank 5 motivators, 95 percent of them ranked “supporting progress” dead last.

-Are we happy now?Explore posts in the same categories: communication, Culture, Employee Management, Fairness, goals, Hypocrisy, Leadership, Measurement, Motivation, Retention comment below, or link to this permanent URL from your own site.
+Are we happy now?communication, Culture, Employee Management, Fairness, goals, Hypocrisy, Leadership, Measurement, Motivation, Retention comment below, or link to this permanent URL from your own site.